eclatealba/QuizMasters/README.md

 Starting Velocity for the group: .25

- * Milestone 1, Iteration 1 (9/19 - 10/4, 17 days) - 8/8 tasks completed
+ * Milestone 1, Iteration 1 (9/19 - 10/4, 17 days) - 6 tasks completed
  * Milestone 1, Iteration 2 (10/5 - 11/1, 26 days with Midterm) - 6 tasks completed
- * Milestone 2, Iteration 1 (11/2 -11/15, 13 days) - 6 tasks completed
+ * Milestone 2, Iteration 1 (11/2 -11/15, 13 days) - 7 tasks completed
- * Milestone 2, Iteration 2 (11/16 - 12/6, 20 days with Thanksgiving) - 7 tasks completed
+ * Milestone 2, Iteration 2 (11/16 - 12/6, 20 days with Thanksgiving) - 8 tasks completed

 # Burn Down Chart
 Click [here](https://github.com/eclatealba/QuizMasters/blob/main/IST303_QuizMasters_Burndown_chart_4.xlsx) to see the burndown rate and chart.

 # Meeting Record
- * Meetings in person
+ * Meetings in person - met on each Tuesday after class, occasionally met on Thursdays for coding sessions
- * Meetings on Zoom
+ * Meetings on Zoom - met over zoom once or twice a week to discuss project plans
- * Information exchange via email
+ * Information exchange via email - used to exchange ideas and hold longer discussions
- * Information exchange via Whatsapp
+ * Information exchange via Whatsapp - used to communicate extensively

 # Project Part B